Armenian Soviet Socialist Republic: Armenian repatriation

 With the republic suffering heavy losses after the war, Stalin allowed an open immigration policy in Armenia; the diaspora were encouraged to repatriate to Armenia (nergaght) and revitalize the population and bolster the workforce.
 Armenians living in countries such as Cyprus, France, Greece, Iraq, Lebanon, and Syria were primarily the survivors or the descendants of the genocide.
 Offered an expenses paid return, an estimated 150,000 Armenians arrived in Soviet Armenia between 1946 and 1948, settling in Yerevan, Leninakan, Kirovakan, and other towns.

 Lured by numerous incentives such as food coupons, better housing and other benefits, they were received coldly by many Armenians living in the republic upon their arrival.
 The repatriates spoke the standardized Western Armenian dialect, instead of the Eastern Armenian prevalent in Soviet Armenia.
 They were often addressed as aghbars ("brothers") by Armenians living in the republic, due to their different pronunciation of the word.
 Initially humorous in tone, its usage evolved and began to carry a more pejorative connotation.

 Thousands of Armenians were forcibly exiled to the Altai Krai in 1949.
 Many were repatriated Armenians who had arrived from the Armenian diaspora but who were suspected of being Dashnak party members.
 Repatriates such as Lazare Indjeyan and Armand Maloumian chronicled their experiences in, and eventual escapes from, the Gulag.
-Still other repatriates explored family memories of the genocide and resettlement in the Soviet Union.
+American-Armenian repatriate, Tom Mooradian, published a memoir describing life in Soviet Armenia as a basketball player, and the challenges of adapting to life under Stalin.
+Other repatriates explored family memories of the genocide and resettlement in the Soviet Union.